 Considering applying to paediatrics?
 This page contains information about applying for ST1 and ST2 posts, including the application process, person specifications and guidance.

 We hope you find the information on these pages helpful.
-If after reading this information you have any further queries please contact the Recruitment and Careers team (firstname.lastname@example.org).
-For regular updates on the process you can also follow us on Twitter at @paedjobs.
+If after reading this information you have any further queries please contact the Specialty Recruitment Office on firstname.lastname@example.org.

 Not what you were looking for?
-Go to the ST3 and ST4 posts webpage.
+Go to the ST3 and ST4 recruitment page.

-The following information is for the 2015 round for applicants wishing to apply for ST1 or ST2 posts.
+The following information is for the 2015/16 round for ST1 and ST2 posts

 - Competition ratios